codeceptjs/CodeceptJS/README.md

 ## Current State

 CodeceptJS is in its early days.
 Any feedback, issues, and pull requests are welcome.
-Try i, and if you like it - help us make it better!
+Try it, and if you like it - help us make it better!

 ## License